lukew3/3cards/README.md

 </p>

 # 3cards
 Flashcards on web3.
-Powered by arweave, resistant to authoritative control.
+Permanently stored flashcards owned by you and resistant to authoritative control.
+Powered by arweave.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).